Close the Gaps: A Learning-while-Doing Algorithm for a Class of Single-Product Revenue Management Problems: Introduction

 \section{Introduction}

-Revenue management is one of the central problems for many industries such as airlines, hotels, and retailers who sell fashion goods.
-In revenue management problems, the availability of products is often limited in quantity and/or time, and the customer demand behavior is either unknown or uncertain.
-However, demands can be influenced by actions such as price adjustment, advertisement intensity, sales person compensation, etc. Thus, retailers are interested in finding an optimal action policy to maximize their revenue in such an environment.
+Revenue management is a central problem for many industries such as airlines, hotels, and retailers.
+In revenue management problems, the availability of products is often limited in quantity and/or time, and customer demand is either unknown or uncertain.
+However, demands can be influenced by actions such as price adjustment, advertisement intensity, sales person compensation, etc. Retailers are interested in methods to select an optimal action plan that maximizes their revenue in such environments.

-Most existing research in revenue management assumes that the functional relationship between demand distribution (or the instantaneous demand rate) and retailers' actions is known to the decision makers.
+Most existing research in revenue management assumes that the functional relationship between the demand distribution (or the instantaneous demand rate) and retailers' actions is known to the decision makers.
 This relationship is then exploited to derive optimal policies.
 However, in reality, decision makers seldom possess such information.
-This is especially true when a new product/service is provided at a new location or the market environment has changed.
-In light of this, some recent research has proposed learning methods that allow decision makers to learn the demand functions while optimizing their policies based on up-to-date information.
+This is especially true when a new product or service is provided at a new location or the market environment has changed.
+In light of this, some recent research has proposed methods that allow decision makers to probe the demand functions while optimizing their policies based on learning.